Is Germany a socialist country? Short answer; No. Germany is not a “socialist” country – not even close.

 After 1933, all traces of socialism and unlucky socialists associated with the Nazis were…dispatched.
 Often brutally.

-You could argue (with difficulty) that once the Nazis consolidated power in 1933, their nationalization policies for certain industries was similar to socialism (often coined Prussian Socialism), but these policies adhered to fascist ideals under a rigid class system and the Leader Principle – i.e. your boss is always right and it’s your duty to do whatever your boss says, without question.
+You could argue (with difficulty) that once the Nazis consolidated power in 1933, their nationalization policies for certain industries was similar to socialism (often coined Prussian Socialism).
+Still, these policies adhered to fascist ideals under a rigid class system and the Leader Principle – i.e. your boss is always right and you must do whatever your boss says, without question.

 If anything, Prussian Socialism is essentially Corporatism; the organization of society into corporate groups, based on common functions or goals, working for a whole – like the organs around your body working to keep you alive.